Bhupesh-V/Bhupesh-V.github.io/interview.md

 ### How good are you with Infra or DevOps?

 - Good enough to get the job done, given realistic contraints.
-- Not good enough to do it quickly or efficiently enough in comparison to someone whose career has been in these domain.
+- Not good enough to do it quickly or efficiently enough in comparison to someone whose career has been in these domains.

 ### What are you working on right now?